JuanCeth/pwa-autoclicker/README.md

 ## Others

 - The app have 2 pages: home and game page, as the main views/routes of the app.
--The app have reusable lit components like: pwa-button, pwa-header or pwa-input.
+- The app have reusable lit components like: pwa-button, pwa-header or pwa-input.
 - Unit Tests of the app are configured with Jest.
 By the moment it is not possible to use the utilities provided by the @open-wc/testing library as there are several compatibility problems between libraries using javascript and typescript that have not yet been resolved.